Women in Latin music: Rock en Español

-The 1989 single "Virginidad Sacudida" by Mexican hardcore punk band Secta Suicida Siglo explores sexual repression among women, challenged heterosexism in Latin music, and opposed refraining from premarital sex for fear of being called a prostitute.
 Colombian singer Andrea Echeverri's music "underlines the hybrid nature of Latin American culture"; called the most-important female rock en español interpreter, she "incorporates [her music with] the past rather than refusing it or mocking it."
 Echeverri is the lead singer of Aterciopelados, one of the only female-led rock en español bands.
 She pursues a feminist agenda with her music, which has made her popular in the "most revolutionary and controversial musical genres in Latin America."
 The singer grew up encouraged by her mother to sing boleros, ballads, and rancheras.
 She decided to continue her education in the arts, returning to music during the 1980s.
 Echeverri joined Delia y Los Aminoácidos in the 1990s; influenced by punk and hardcore music, the band's name was later changed to the Aterciopelados.
 Because of Echeverri's interest the band's repertoire focused on women's issues, with lyrics about women's relationships with men, and performed songs exploring domestic abuse, denouncing misogyny and "overdramatized passionate love", and examining Latin America's ideology and history of traditional love.
 As her popularity grew, Echeverri became a feminist icon and released an underground recording: Con el Corazón en la Mano (1993).
 The album, intended as a demo, reached the top ten in Colombia and piqued the interest of BMG Music Group and MTV.
 The band followed with El Dorado (1995) and went to London to produce La Pipa de la Paz (1996), which was certified gold in Colombia and received Aterciopelados' first nomination for the Grammy Award for Best Latin Alternative Music Album.

+The 1989 single "Virginidad Sacudida" by Mexican hardcore punk band Secta Suicida Siglo explores sexual repression among women, challenged heterosexism in Latin music, and opposed refraining from premarital sex for fear of being called a prostitute.
 Although some female Latin singers have explored a range of feminist topics, including sexism, domestic abuse, and "reclaiming women's sexuality through their music", others (such as Julieta Venegas) have refrained from labeling themselves as feminists.
 Venegas said in a 2004 interview that her music has a "feminine point of view" and does not delve into feminism.
 Called the "bad girl" of Latin pop and the queen of Latin American rock music, Alejandra Guzmán has attained "tabloid notoriety for her flesh-baring displays on stage and for a series of controversial moves and wrong turns in her personal life" but has been credited with breaking barriers in Latin music for women.
 Her parents, Enrique Guzmán and Silvia Pinal, often recorded and performed music together and were considered the Mexican Sonny and Cher.
 Other noteworthy rockeras include Ely Guerra, Camila Moreno, Erica Garcia, Christina Rosenvinge, Eva Amaral, Zayra Alvarez, Francisca Valenzuela, Mon Laferte and Nicole.